 If I’m remembering correctly, I played Tomb Raider, Tomb Raider II and Tomb Raider III before I lost interest in the franchise.
 The games, for me, were starting to feel like too much of the same thing.
 It felt like each game just wasn’t as good as the last, and gaming review scores seemed to reflect the way I was feeling with Tomb Raider III scoring nearly twenty points less than that of the original release.

-It wasn’t until the release of Tomb Raider: Underworld on the Playstation 3 that I picked up the franchise again.
-There wasn’t any specific reason why I did this with Tomb Raider: Underworld as oppose to any of the other Tomb Raider titles, It was more or less something that just kind of happened.
+It wasn’t until the release of Tomb Raider: Underworld on the PlayStation 3 that I picked up the franchise again.
+There wasn’t any specific reason why I did this with Tomb Raider: Underworld as opposed to any of the other Tomb Raider titles, It was more or less something that just kind of happened.

 What Goes Up Must Come Down